The church bus will pick up you Child as early as 5:30pm and drop off as late as 8:30pm

 About The Event

 Everyone is welcome to enjoy a few days of fun and fellowship while camping near the most beautiful lake on the Mogollon Rim.
 We will be camping at Crook campground again this year, which is about 0.5 miles from Woods Canyon Lake.
-The campsite is very basic with access to an outhouse and water only.
-It covers about 2 acres and can accommodate up to 70 people and 25 vehicles.
-There is a large ramada where we will be able to get out of the sun or play games at night.
-There are several picnic tables and grills.
-Below is some more detailed information to help you prepare.
+We have reserved both site A and site B for this year’s camp.
+We will be trying something new this year, and below is some more detailed information to help you prepare.

-Check In/Out: We are allowed to check in at 2:00 PM on Thursday, 17 June (if the campsite is not reserved before us, we can probably check in early, we can check as we get closer).
-We have the campsite all day Saturday, so please plan on staying most of the day so we can have group activities.
+Check In/Out: We are allowed to check in at 2:00 PM on Thursday, 22 June (if the campsite is not reserved before us, we can usually check in early, we can check as we get closer).
+We have the campsite all day Sunday, so there is no rush to leave.

-Weather: The weather in June is generally beautiful and sunny with daytime temps in the 80os and low temps in the 40os.
+Weather: The weather in June is generally beautiful and sunny with daytime temps in the 80's and low temps in the 40's.
 Since we are transitioning into the monsoon season, rain is possible.
 It is always good to check just before leaving to see what the weather is predicted to be.
-Compared to Phoenix it is usually 25 cooler in the day and 30-35 cooler at night.
+Compared to Phoenix it is usually 25 degrees cooler in the day and 30-35 degrees cooler at night.
 Due to the elevation being so high, it is easy to get sun burned quickly.
 Sunscreen is highly recommended during all outside activities.

-Facilities: Not much exists other than the ramada, outhouse and access to water.
+Facilities: As in previous years, not much exists other than the ramada, outhouse and access to water.
 Theoretically, the water is suitable for drinking….but you may want to bring your own drinking water.
 However the water is certainly usable for washing and cleaning.

 Pets: Pets are restricted in the campground area.
 If you are obligated to bring a dog, campground rules require it to be on a leash at all times.
 Campground quiet hours are 10:00 PM to 6:00 AM during which animals need to be kept quiet (in spite of the occasional skunk or numerous squirrels that wander through the campground.)